json420/microfiber/doc/microfiber.rst

 (Note that if both ``env['oauth']`` and ``env['basic']`` are present, OAuth will be used.)

-As you might guess, Microfiber currently supports OAuth and basic HTTP auth, but support for other types of authentication might be added in the future.
+Microfiber currently supports OAuth and basic HTTP auth, but support for other types of authentication might be added in the future.
 We've designed *env* so that only 2 places need to understand the details:

     1. Microfiber - it obviously needs to understand *env* so that it can make correctly authenticated requests to CouchDB